-On 16 August 1942, the L-8 blimp, assigned to the United States Navy at Moffett Field, crashed in Dale City, California during a routine patrol.
+On 16 August 1942, the L-8 blimp, assigned to the United States Navy at Moffett Field, crashed in Daly City, California during a routine patrol.
 What confounded the investigators, is that it crashed without its crewmembers.

 The dirigible belonged to the Blimp Squadron ZP-32 assigned to Moffett Field in California.
 The U.S. Navy acquired the blimp from Goodyear after entering World War Two.
 Previously used in a commercial capacity, it measured 147 feet long, 34 feet high with a diameter of almost 40 feet.